prffraia/Machine_Learning/README.md

 - Monetary: we grouped by customer and evaluated the monetary by summing the payment values.

 ### Clustering
+We scaled the data with a Standard Scaler.
+We used the K-Means algorithm and the Hierarchical Clustering algorithm.
+The results were very similar but in terms of computational cost the K-Means algorithm was the best choice.
+To choose the best number of clusters we used the elbow method and the KneeLocator algorithm.

 ## Experimental Design

 ## Results
+The results are the following:
+We identified 5 clusters.
+* **Cluster 0: Blue**

+  This cluster has the `highest monetary value`, the `2rd highest recency value`, it has the `highest frequency` but it has only `few observations (28)`.

+* **Cluster 1: Orange**

+  This is the cluster with the `most recent purchases`, but is has the `lowest monetary value` and the `lowest frequency`.
+It is the cluster with `the most observations`.

+* **Cluster 2: Green**

+  This is the cluster with the `highest recency value (longer time since last buy)`, and has the `2nd lowest monetary value` and the `2nd lowest frequency`.
+It is the `2nd cluster by size`.

+* **Cluster 3: Red**

+  This cluster has the `3nd lowest recency` and has the `2nd highest monetary value`.
+It has the `2nd highest frequency` but it has `few observations`.

+* **Cluster 4: Purple**

+  This cluster has the `2nd highest recency`, it has the `3rd highest monetary value` and it has a `medium frequency`.
+It has `a medium amount of observations`.

 ## Conclusions